About Columbia Cemetery

 A new book about Columbia Cemetery history includes information on its "residents," grave markers, symbolism, and preservation efforts.
 "If These Stones Could Talk: Tales from Columbia Cemetery" by Mary Reilly-McNellan, Lise Cook Cordsen, Judith Gould Dayhoff and Barbara Walsh Myers has been published by Johnson Books, and is available at the Boulder Bookstore and on Amazon.
 The book costs $21.95.
 Proceeds will benefit Columbia Cemetery preservation efforts.

 Columbia Cemetery Upgrades/Enhancements

-This project includes improvements to address critical deficiencies at Columbia Cemetery by rehabilitating headstones, constructing perimeter fencing and installing an efficient raw-water irrigation system utilizing adjacent ditch water.
+This project includes improvements to address critical deficiencies at Columbia Cemetery by rehabilitating headstones, constructing perimeter fencing, installing an efficient irrigation system and installing underground sheet piling along the north side of Anderson Ditch to prevent ditch water from seeping into the cemetery.
 This project is critical to maintain existing valued park and cultural resources and improve water conservation efforts as part of the Columbia Cemetery Historic Landmark Site.
 More information will be posted when it is available.

 Columbia Cemetery Conservation Corps received first “Betty Chronic Preservation in Action Award”

 The City of Boulder Parks and Recreation Department’s Columbia Cemetery Conservation Corps received the first “Betty Chronic Preservation in Action Award” during Historic Boulder, Inc.’s annual membership meeting and awards ceremony.

 Columbia Cemetery's "Jane Doe" Identified as Dorothy Gay Howard